Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 We'll have to deal with the compression algorithms when we try to access the raw data from the external Flash, so it's good to know which ones are being used.

-## What Are ATP and BusyBox Exactly?
+## What Are ATP CLI and BusyBox Exactly?
 [Theory]

-The Ralink IC in this router uses the ATP firmware to control memory and parallel processes, keep overall control of the hardware, etc. In other words, it's a kernel, and it's based on Linux.
-We know ATP has a CLI, but it is extremely
+The Ralink IC runs a Linux kernel (`2.6.21.5`) to control the bare metal, support parallel processes, etc. One of the tools that run on top of that kernel is the ATP CLI; it provides the first layer of authentication into the system, but other than that it is extremely limited:
-limited:

 ```
 ATP>help